jeffakins/zillow_2017_clustering_project/README.md

     - structuretaxvaluedollarcnt
     - landtaxvaluedollarcnt
     - taxamount
-- The data was split into train, validate, and test
+- The data was then split into train, validate, and test
 ### Explore:
 - All exploration was conducted on train
 - Visual exploration via histograms and pairplots were conducted